HewlettPackard/csa-ce/README.md

 ### HPE CSA CE trial license limitations
-1. Trial period of 30 days with unlimited deployment for any number of OSI
+1. Trial period of 30 days with unlimited deployment for any number of OSI.
-2. After expiry of trial period, upto 5 OSI are available if collection of product usage data by HPE is not allowed, and upto 25 OSI if collection of product usage data by HPE is allowed
+2. After expiry of trial period upto 5 OSI will be  available if collection of product usage data by HPE is not selected during product activation.
+3. Upto 25 OSI will be available if collection of product usage data by HPE is selected during product activation.

 ### CSA version
 ```